Cop-Con: Plot

+In the cold open, Jake finds Hitchcock asleep in the break room and attempts to prank him by putting his hand in a bowl of warm water, but almost accidentally drowns him when Hitchcock ends up putting his face in the bowl.
 Holt (Andre Braugher) announces that the precinct will be attending a convention for cops in Rochester, New York.
 While the squad is excited to party, Holt states that they're going so Holt can run for a position on a NYPD group.

 At the hotel's reception, Holt finds his rival Jeffrey Bouché (Andy Daly), who seemingly is a kind person, is running for the position too.
 While Holt is signing in, the gang check out the tech demonstration, which includes the Wasp, a device that emits a frequency only people 35 and under can hear, which is painful to Rosa but Jake and Charles pretend to be affected since they're over 35.

-While waiting for the next day for a presentation to the board of directors, Jake (Andy Samberg) and the gang go to a party, only to learn it stopped since the cops throwing it accepted bribes, but Jake decides to throw a party.
+While waiting for the next day for a presentation to the board of directors, Jake (Andy Samberg) and the gang prepare to go to a party that some of the attendees have hosted, only to learn it stopped since the cops throwing it were arrested for accepting bribes.
+Jake decides to take over and throw the party for the squad and the other officers.
 He has a robot from the tech demonstration monitor Holt's movement while the rest of the squad and the other precincts party in a hotel room.
-Holt arrives at the room and handles a laptop with the presentation so Terry (Terry Crews) can add color, managing to avoid seeing the party.
-The next day, suffering from a hangover, Holt comes over for his laptop and Jake fails to distract him, then Terry says that the laptop is missing.
+Holt arrives at the room and hands them a laptop with the presentation so Terry (Terry Crews) can add color, and they manage to avoid him seeing the party.

+The next day, as the crew suffers from a hangover, Holt comes over for his laptop and Jake fails to distract him, then Terry says that the laptop is missing.
 They buy time by saying Terry should add transitions and Jake then has Rosa (Stephanie Beatriz) distract Holt by having him go to a gym.

 Gina (Chelsea Peretti) and Amy (Melissa Fumero) find that Scully (Joel McKinnon Miller) has fallen in love with someone in the convention, Cindy (Audrey Wasilewski).
 They help him gain confidence but she does not like him like that.
 When Amy and Gina try to get Cindy to give Scully another chance, she states she hates confident people and likes people who are weird.
 When Scully acts as himself, they kiss.

 After getting clues from last night, Jake, Terry and Boyle (Joe Lo Truglio) find the laptop and give it to Holt.
 However, the slides were replaced by images of them at the party, orchestrated by Jeffrey.
 Holt leaves angrily but then explains to Jake that he was disappointed that he wasn't invited and felt left out.
 The squad decides to make it up by taking him to a thermometer museum he previously expressed interest in.